Prison guard who missed killer's escape is fired, as hunt for fugitive focuses on botanic garden

 WEST CHESTER, Pa.
-(AP) — A prison tower guard has been fired after letting a murderer slip away on his watch in a brazen daytime escape, officials said Friday, as the nine-day-old search pressed on amid southeastern Philadelphia suburbs, farmland and a vast botanical garden.
+(AP) — A prison tower guard has been fired after a murderer slipped away on his watch in a brazen daytime escape, officials said Friday, as the nine-day-old search pressed on amid southeastern Philadelphia suburbs, farmland and a vast botanical garden.

 News of the firing came as the searchers' ranks grew overnight, focusing on the area around Longwood Gardens, where the fugitive inmate has been spotted before.